 Tips for Owning a Smoker

 Smokers, electric ones, in particular, are built in a way that is incredibly user-friendly and fun to have at your disposal.
 You can guarantee you’ll prefer using this appliance over your traditional barbecue, especially when hosting a backyard bash.
 Knowing how smokers work is one step of the process, but you’ll also need these essential tips to remember while owning one.

 1. Season Your Smoker

 Similar to a cast iron pan, seasoning your smoker can be a great way to remove residue from manufacturing and create a protective coating on the inner components.
 Not all units will need it, though, but the larger your smoker, the more seasoning it may require.
-Regardless if you own propane, vertical water, or electric smokers, you’ll want to cook it empty upon its arrival.
+Regardless of whether you own propane, pellet, or electric smokers, you’ll want to cook it empty upon its arrival.

 Firing your new unit up before putting any food in it is a great way to learn how the device works before putting it to the actual test.
 Additionally, you can burn away residue on the metal that can be unhealthy and will inevitably affect the flavor of your food.

 - Coat the inside of your smoker with an oil, such as canola oil.
 You must make sure all of the metal components are coated thoroughly.

 - Ensure the wood chip box (smoker box) and water pan are in place while plugging the smoker into its socket.

 - Turn the smoker on by using the push-to-start button and adjust the temperature to 275 degrees.
 You can also use the digital controller to set a timer for two hours.